wendall911/TCIntegrations/README.md

  * Adds "**Enchanter's Shield**" modifier for Chestplates
    * Upon blocking damage, the user will gain a short duration of Mana Regeneration and Spell Damage.
    * Uses mana to repair item
+## Ars Elemental
+ * Adds **Aethermancer's Set**, **Aquamancer's Set**, **Geomancer's Set** and **Pyromancer's Set** modifiers to armor
+   * Uses mana to repair item
+   * Provides one Mana Boost enchantment level that can be combined with Ars Nouveau Modifier Levels for a Max of 4
+   * Provides one Mana Regen enchantment level that can be combined with Ars Nouveau Modifier Levels for a Max of 4
+   * Provides damage protection and mana regeneration depending on the specific set bonus when an entire set is equipped
 ### ⚪ Alex's Mobs
  * "**Roadrunner Boots**" upgrade modifier - Boots
    * Adds a speed boost per level on sand